List of Typical Behaviours

 They will often abandon their children.

-They are highly competitive and will compete with their children which means their children may often underachieve or be ‘mediocre’ in life to deflect the intense competitiveness and jealousy of a narcissistic parent.
+They are highly competitive and will compete with their children.
+This means their children may often underachieve or be ‘mediocre’ in life to deflect the intense competitiveness and jealousy of a narcissistic parent.

 Children of narcissists may often be made to leave the family home at a relatively young age.